Any Questions?

 Hey, I'm a complete beginner at javascript.
 I have generated codes for a model website that uses html, css, and javascript with chat gpt.
 I have properly linked my html code with css and javascript, but the effects that I anticipate from my javascript don't get applied to the html code.
 Can you review my code and tell me why? https://github.com/ilwoongchoi/javascripttest. above is my github repository for my model project.
 Thanks.

-The provided ‘question’ is an example of this issue.
-The user’s post lacks significant information as to what they are trying to accomplish.
-It mentions that they have used HTML, CSS and JavaScript, but fail to mention what exactly their model website is trying to do.
-This lack of attention-to-detail is an issue since it makes it more challenging for potential helpers to provide meaningful and targeted responses.
-As a result, the post has currently been viewed 39 times, has no replies and received 4 downvotes.
-Instead of their initial request to just review their code, the user should have given useful background information that allows other people to understand what their program is trying to do.
+The user’s post lacks any significant information as to what they are trying to accomplish.
+The person mentions that they have used HTML, CSS and JavaScript, but fail to mention what their model website is trying to do.
+The lack of attention-to-detail in this post is a glaring issue as it makes it more challenging for potential helpers to give meaningful and targeted responses.
+In turn, the above post has been viewed 39 times with no replies and 4 downvotes.

 In a guideline article about asking ‘smart questions,’ Eric Raymond advised that the person asking must be explicit with what they want the responders to do to help.
 Doing this results in better chances of getting a useful response since it poses less of a time commitment to respondents.
-Also, the user did not describe the goal they had in mind.
-Instead, they chose to give a link to their GitHub asking for others to review their code.
-Clearly, this has not been well-received as demonstrated by the downvotes of their post and its eventual deletion.
+Given this, the user did not describe the goal they had in mind but instead chose to link their GitHub repository asking for others to review their code.
+As a result, the post hasn’t been well-received as demonstrated by the downvotes and its eventual deletion from StackOverflow.

 This is an example of a smart question on StackOverflow.